pairinteraction/pairinteraction/docs/tutorials/tutorials.rst

 Tutorials
 =========

-The pairinteraction software comes with a graphical user interface (GUI) and a Python API.
+The PairInteraction software comes with a graphical user interface (GUI) and a Python API.
 The GUI provides a quick way to calculate Rydberg interaction potentials, lifetimes, and energy shifts in the presence of external fields.
 The Python API is designed to automatize calculations and to have more fine-grained control.